George Floyd family sues city of Minneapolis, officers involved citing 'reckless disregard' of civil rights

 City Attorney Erik Nilsson said in a statement that “George Floyd’s death is a tragedy.
 The city is reviewing the lawsuit filed by his family and will be responding to it.
 Criminal charges are pending against four Minneapolis police officers, and it’s very important that the criminal case proceed without interference.”

-A spokesman for the Police Officers’ Federation of Minneapolis said the union is declining to comment about the lawsuit.
+A spokesman for the Police Officers’ Federation of Minneapolis said the union is declining to comment about the suit.

 Chauvin is charged with second-degree murder, third-degree murder and manslaughter.
 Three other officers at the scene — Tou Thao, Thomas Lane and J. Alexander Kueng — are charged with aiding and abetting both second-degree murder and manslaughter.
 All have been fired.

-The federal suit accuses the officers of a “reckless disregard” of Floyd’s civil rights.
+The federal suit accuses the officers of a “reckless disregard” for Floyd’s civil rights.

 “This complaint shows what we have said all along, that Mr. Floyd died because the weight of the entire Minneapolis Police Department was on his neck,” Crump said in a statement.
 “The city of Minneapolis has a history of policies, procedures and deliberate indifference that violates the rights of arrestees, particularly Black men, and highlights the need for officer training and discipline.”